Step-by-Step Guide to Challenging the Validity of a Treasury Regulation

 b.
 Yes.
 This is the rare scenario where the regulation, as written, clearly supports your position, but the IRS is arguing an unreasonable interpretation of their own regulation.
 Argue the regulation or technical explanation is clear on its face to win pursuant to Kisor v.
 Wilkie, No. 18-15 (S. Ct.
 2019) (Only genuinely ambiguous regulations are entitled to deference; if the regulation is unambiguous, the Court will hold them to the clear wording.).
 Any surrender to the notion that the regulation is not clear will result in defeat since the court will be bound to defer to the agency’s interpretation.
 This is a viable litigation strategy in any federal court.

 2. Read the full and complete applicable statute or treaty provision word-for-word.
 Identify the portion relevant to your issue.
-Is the relevant portion of the statute or treaty clear on its face with regard to your specific issue (e.g., there are no ambiguities or gaps)?
+Is the relevant portion of the statute or treaty clear on its face and in your favor with regard to your specific issue (e.g., there are no ambiguities or gaps)?

 a.
 Yes.
 The portion of the regulation purporting to interpret the statute is invalid pursuant to Intermountain v.
 C.I.R., 134 T.C.
 211 (2010) (If a Court rules that a statute is unambiguous, it forecloses Treasury's ability to fill-in any “gaps;” Treasury regulations cannot fill-in any gaps and are thus not entitled to Chevron judicial deference).
 You need to dig-in your heels are ague the wording is clear and unambiguous in order to prevail.
 Again, Any surrender to the notion that the statute of treaty provision is not clear will result in defeat since the court will be bound to defer to the agency’s interpretation.
 File the case with the U.S. Tax Court for an instant victory based on the Intermountain case as binding precedent.